 The ProRate.wsf script is provided for backward compatibility.
-If you are using CIMS Server 4.0 or later, you should use the CIMSPRAT program as described in CIMS Data Collectors for Microsoft Windows Installation and User Guide.
+If you are using CIMS Server 4.0 or later, you should use the CIMSPrat program as described in CIMS Data Collectors for Microsoft Windows Installation and User Guide.

-For assistance in converting your ProRate.wsf script to this new functionality, contact CIMS Lab (see Contacting Technical Support on page 7-10).
+For assistance in converting your ProRate.wsf script to this new functionality, contact CIMS Lab.